 Konan University does not have dormitory facilities on campus.
 However, off-campus privately owned dormitory accommodations with meals are available.
 Accommodations may differ in style and because working adults also live at these dormitories, the opportunities to socialize with other students may be limited.
 Vegetarian and allergy free menus are not available at these facilities.

 Education Quality Assurance

-The Year-in-Japan Program at Konan University was established by a consortium of universities headed by the University of Illinois in 1976.
-The Illinois Consortium, which also includes the University of Arizona, the University of Hawaii, and the University of Pittsburgh, provides a full-time Resident Director responsible for the academic aspect of the YiJ program.
+The Year-in-Japan Program at Konan University was established by a consortium of universities headed by the University of Illinois in 1976*.
+The consortium, which also includes the University of Arizona, the University of Hawaii, and the University of Pittsburgh, provides a full-time Resident Director responsible for the academic aspect of the YiJ program.
 The Resident Director also serves as adviser and counselor to students regarding academic, social, cultural, health and safety-related matters.
-The Resident Director is a faculty member of one of the universities in the Illinois Consortium whose research field is typically related to Japan.
+The Resident Director is a faculty member of one of the universities in the consortium whose research field is typically related to Japan.
 This person ensures that academic standards are maintained and that a high degree of student care is offered to all participants.

 If you would like to know more about how our Resident Directors have evaluated our YiJ program.
 Please check the comments here.

 *As of 2022, the lead institution of the consortium changed to the University of Hawaii.